matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 We want to have multiple timelines.
 Again, this whole "I am the program.
 I control the universe.
 I am stopping everything or I am the only thing".
-That is not working anymore.
+That is not working any more.
 We need to have lots of threads of control, which means we want multiple timelines.

 The nice thing about this whole thing is that there is no inherent semantics to this.
 Other than complying with these couple of points, there is a variety of different semantics you can apply.

+[Time 0:48:31]

 You can use CAS, which is essentially saying there is one timeline per identity.
 And it is uncoordinated.
 It is impossible to coordinate two things that are using CAS timelines, but CAS timelines are still useful.
 They have semantics you can understand.

-There are agents or actor systems which are also one-to-one.
-There is one timeline per entity so they cannot be coordinated.
-But they are asynchronous so that they are not connected to the timeline of the person enacting the event.
+There are agents or actor systems, which are also one-to-one.
+There is one timeline per entity, so they cannot be coordinated.
+But they are asynchronous, so that they are not connected to the timeline of the person enacting the event.

-There are things like STM which allow you to coordinate timelines.
+There are things like STM, which allow you to coordinate timelines.
 And maybe even there can be new constructs based around locks.
 Because you can look at locks as saying, "Well, that is the way to enforce timelines".
 It definitely is the way to enforce timelines.
 If you have a way to automate that, and package it up into one of these time constructs, that is great, and you should.
-The difference between them and STM would likely be that they have fixed regions as opposed to STM, which has arbitrary regions.
+The difference between them and STM would likely be that they have fixed regions, as opposed to STM, which has arbitrary regions.
 But if you said, "Well, all these timelines are really timeline X", X could be represented by a lock.
 And if you have some sort of time construct that ensures lock